fbpx

 Written and directed by Michael Mann, Heat is a classic American crime film.
 It pits Al Pacino as an LAPD detective against Robert De Niro, who plays a career thief and the gang’s leader.

-It tells the back story of the character in the years before and after the iconic movie.
+It tells the character’s back story in the years before and after the iconic movie.

 Meg Gardiner is my guest on this episode of True Crime Reporter®.